Siriusmart/youtube-tui/docs/src/basic_usage.md

 ## Command bindings

-Keys can be binded to a command, more about it in the next chapter.
+Keys can be bind to a command, more about it in the next chapter.

+For example `Ctrl + F` launches your web browser.

 ## Buttons

-Buttons have no use on their own, but allows you to navigate between pages.
+Buttons are similar to hyperlinks, it allows you to navigate between pages.

 ## Mouse click control